webmakaka/javadev.org/website/01-docs/hadoop/03-multi-node-installation-on-centos-6-non-sucure-mode.md

 Hadoop installation is same as in the single mode.
 Difference between only in the config files.

-We have 4 virtual mashines with centos 6.
+We have 4 virtual machines with centos 6.

 <br/>